Authentication with Better Auth in Makerkit Next.js Prisma

 Understand Makerkit's authentication system and add OAuth sign-in.
 By the end, users can sign in with Google.

-In this module, you'll understand how Makerkit's authentication works and add Google OAuth sign-in to TeamPulse.
+This module covers Makerkit's authentication system using Better Auth and adds Google OAuth sign-in to TeamPulse.

 Technologies used: